rnag/zoom-chat-to-ppro-markers/README.md

 # Zoom Chat to PPro Markers

-> Import a Zoom .chat File for Meeting as Sequence Markers into Adobe Premiere Pro
+> Import a Zoom `.chat` File for a Recording as Sequence Markers into Adobe Premiere Pro.

 ## Getting Started

 Steps to get this working in Adobe Premiere:

-1. Use following link to download `JSX Launcher` Extension:
+1. Download and activate the `JSX Launcher` Extension on _Adobe Exchange_:

     - https://adobe.com/go/cc_plugins_discover_plugin?pluginId=12096&workflow=share

-2. Download `.jsx` files and save it to a local folder -- see [Download JSX File](#download-jsx-file) below.
+2. Download `.jsx` files and save it to a local folder -- see [Download JSX Files](#download-jsx-files) below.

-3. Open Extension in Premiere, Choose `Select Script Folder...` and select the folder where `.jsx` file was downloaded to.
+3. Open Extension in Premiere, choose `Select Script Folder...` and then folder with the `.jsx` file.
+See [Set Folder for Extension](#set-folder-for-extension-in-premiere) for help.

 4. Open or create new Premiere Project.

-5. Drag any media file into the timeline.
-The folder with the media file should contain the `*.chat` file to import sequence markers for.
+5. Drag any media file into the timeline, so that a default sequence is created.

+    > The folder with the media file should contain the `*.chat` file to import sequence markers for.

 6. Ensure there is an ACTIVE sequence -- usually there should be one by default.

-7. Run the Script.
+7. In _JSX Launcher_ window, Click the `AddChatMarkersToSeq` button to run the script.

     Chat Markers should be added automatically to the Sequence in Premiere.

-## Download JSX File
+## Download JSX Files

 Open up a Mac Terminal (use `Cmd + Space` and search for `Terminal`).

-Use `cd` to create and go to folder where you want to download the `*.jsx` file.
+Use `mkdir` to create folder where you want to download the `*.jsx` file, and optionally `cd` to navigate there.

+Assuming you want to create a folder under the User Home `~` directory (Mac):

 ```sh
 mkdir ~/PPro-Files